Daliyat al-Karmel: Israel

 An Israeli census conducted in November 1948 found 2,932 residents.
 At the end of 1951 the figure dropped to 2,769.
 The town was granted local council status that year.

 In 2003 Daliyat al-Karmel was merged with Isfiya to form Carmel City.
 In 2008, the communities became separate once again.
-The town is famous for its colorful market.
+In 2007, Daliyat al-Karmel signed a partnership agreement with Ungheni, Moldova.
+In 2008, the Ambassador of Moldova, Larisa Miculet visited Daliyat al-Karmel at the invitation of the mayor, Akram Hasson.
 In 2010, El Al, Israel's national airline, named one of its Boeing 767 airplanes Daliyat al-Karmel.
 Sheikh Muafak Tarif, leader of the Druze community, was presented with a miniature model of the plane at a special ceremony.

-According to Israel Central Bureau of Statistics, in 2016 Daliyat al-Karmel's population was 17,000.
-The majority of residents are Druze (97.2%), with Muslim (2.7%) and Christian (0.1%) minorities.
+In 2012, a tennis school financed by the Freddie Krivine Foundation opened in Daliyat al-Karmel and 12 youngsters take part in a weekly co-existence program with children at the Israel Tennis Center in Yokneam.
 In 2022, the Jewish American Society for Historic Preservation gifted to Daliyat al Karmel an interpretive sculpture by noted Jerusalem artist Sam Philipe titled The Flame of Friendship.
 The city prominently sited the sculpture at the Policeman's Circle.
 The dedication plate reads, The Flame of Friendship - Honor, Respect, Commonality.